Lakshya312/DataAnalytics-Projects/3_Data_Project/README.md

 * High Pay, Niche Demand: Skills like Oracle and SQL Server offer high salaries but are less frequently requested, making them specialized "niche" skills.

 * Foundational Skills: Excel and SQL are ubiquitous (high demand) but offer lower median salaries, reinforcing their role as entry-level necessities rather than salary drivers.

+## Conclusion

+This analysis provided a data-driven roadmap for navigating the Data Analyst job market.
+By dissecting job postings to map skill demand against salary data, I identified SQL and Python as non-negotiable foundational skills, while pinpointing 'optimal' technologies (like Tableau) that offer the highest return on investment for learners.
+These findings move beyond anecdotal advice, offering concrete evidence on where aspiring analysts should focus their efforts to maximize career growth in a competitive landscape.